CouncilofLorien/counciloflorien.github.io/docs/cards/M/more-alert-than-most.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > The number of strikes an attack that chooses defending characters is reduced by one (to a minimum of one)-by 2 if Gates of Morning is in play.
 Discard when such an attack is defeated.
+Cannot be duplicated.
+> >
+> > {: .fs-3 }
-Cannot be duplicated.   <br>_“‘Biter and beater!' they shrieked; and soon they were all confusion, and most of them were hustling back the way they had come."_ ***---&#65279;Hob***
+> > _“‘Biter and beater!' they shrieked; and soon they were all confusion, and most of them were hustling back the way they had come."_ ***---&#65279;Hob***
 >